Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Answer Buttons

 The answer buttons are the interactive elements that the user can use to answer the current question.
 There are four buttons, each with one answer option which contains text from the selected question object in the questions array.
 Each question object has four answer properties and a correct property.
 Each of these answer property values are displayed within a corresponding answer button.
-When a user clicks a button to make a choice, a javascript function called checkAnswer checks the text content of the answer button against the value of the question object correct.
-The question object property correct has the same value as the correct answer within the answer buttons.
+When a user clicks a button to make a choice, a javascript function called checkAnswer checks the text content of the answer button against the value of the question object property correct.
+This property has the same value as the correct answer within the answer buttons.
 If the button selected by the user is correct, a CSS class of correct is added to the button to make the background colour change to green to symbolise the correct answer.
 If the answer is incorrect a CSS class of incorrect is added to the button to change the colour to red.
 For the incorrect answer, the buttons are then iterated through to check for the correct answer and this button then has the class of correct added to it.
 The buttons have a hover effect of a light blue background and also a scale of 1.05.
 Event listeners are removed from all the answer buttons when a choice is made or if the timer runs out so a user cannot make a further choice.
 They are then re-added for the next question when the user clicks the next button.

 ![Answer Buttons](assets/images/readme-images/answer-buttons.png)